I strive to create an instrument with a bold and multidimensional character, both visually and tonally

 Photo: Itzel Ávila

-A 1983 graduate of the Violin Making School in Salt Lake City, I have over a 40 year career as a maker, and remain passionate about my occupation.
-I invite you to see the devotion I have to the craft in the instruments I make.
-You’ll find a great deal to like about their playability and sound.
+A 1983 graduate of the Violin Making School in Salt Lake City, I have a 40+ year career as a professional violin maker.
+I invite you to experience the devotion I have to my craft and believe you’ll find a great deal to like about the playability and character of the instruments I make.

-My work has evolved through study, practice, intention and adherence to traditional methods, materials, and forms of the 17th and 18th century masters.
-The original instruments themselves inform my work, as do my years of experience, feedback from musicians, and the diagnostic tools and acoustical research that have become available in the last few decades.
+My work has evolved through study, practice, intention and an adherence to traditional methods, materials, and forms of the 17th and 18th century masters.
+The original instruments themselves inform my work, as does ongoing feedback from musicians and colleagues, the study of the diagnostic tools and acoustical research that has become available in the last few decades, and by daily work at the bench.

-I give thanks to my teachers, and the many musicians, violin makers, and friends who have taught and motivated me to develop the subtleties of form and tonal character necessary in the construction of fine musical tools for demanding musicians.
+I give thanks to who have taught and encouraged me, as well as the many musicians, violin makers, and friends who have motivated me to develop the subtleties of form and tonal character necessary in the construction of fine musical tools for demanding musicians.
 Though most of my violins and violas are built for contemporary and classical musicians, I also offer instruments in historical set-up for Period performance.

 When not at the bench, I can often be found with a camera in my hand or in the digital darkroom manipulating images.